Wilson Ramos: Kidnapping

 While in Valencia, Venezuela on November 9, 2011, at approximately 6:45 pm local time, Ramos was kidnapped at gunpoint from his mother's home.
 According to his account four gunmen threw Ramos into the back of a Chevrolet Captiva and drove him to a mountainous region near the town of Montalban, Venezuela.
 On November 10, 2011 at approximately 4:00 pm local time, Ramos was reported alive.
 Originally back in his homeland to play during the offseason for his Venezuelan team, Tigres de Aragua, Ramos was rescued on November 12, 2011.

-A declassified Department of State cable, obtained by The National Security Archive through a Freedom of Information Act request, shows that Venezuela's Corps of Scientific, Penal, Criminal Investigative Corps (CICPC) “already had the abductors under investigation prior to Ramos’s kidnapping because the group had kidnapped other individuals in the same area of Valencia.”
+A declassified Department of State cable, obtained by The National Security Archive through a Freedom of Information Act request, shows that Venezuela's Corps of Scientific, Penal, Criminal Investigative Corps (CICPC) "already had the abductors under investigation prior to Ramos's kidnapping because the group had kidnapped other individuals in the same area of Valencia."
 Because of this the CICPC was able to immediately identify the kidnappers and their location.
 After being held in captivity for 50 hours, the police rescued Ramos after exchanging gunfire with the kidnappers.
-According to the declassified State Department cable, the exchange of gunfire was an intentional CICPC technique used to create a “diversion to disorient the abductors during the raid.”
+According to the declassified State Department cable, the exchange of gunfire was an intentional CICPC technique used to create a "diversion to disorient the abductors during the raid."

 The former President of Venezuela Hugo Chavez repeatedly called CICPC for updates on the rescue mission.
 The declassified cable from the State Department also indicated that around 300 CICPC officials worked to rescue Ramos.
-Six people were arrested in relation to the kidnapping, although a Sports Illustrated article speculated that these arrests may have been arbitrary.
+Six people were arrested in relation to the kidnapping, although a Sports Illustrated speculated that these arrests may have been arbitrary.

 Reflecting over the incident, Ramos said "I'm very thankful, and I feel like I've been born again."

 Personal life

 Ramos has one child, born in August 2014.
 Two of his brothers are also baseball players.
 Natanael was a minor league catcher in the New York Mets organization, and David was a pitcher in the Nationals organization.

+Ramos has expressed an interest in a career in coaching after he retires saying, "It's something I'd love to do.
+I know how to play baseball.
+I've learned a lot, and I know I can really help the young guys get the best out of themselves and move forward in this game."